 Genotoxicity: Not genotoxic.
-(RIFM, 2021b; RIFM, 2021c; RIFM, 2021a)
+(RIFM, 2021b; RIFM, 2021a)

 Repeated Dose Toxicity: No NOAEL available.
-Exposure is below the TTC.
+Exposure is below TTC.
 Reproductive Toxicity: No NOAEL available.
-Exposure is below the TTC.
-Skin Sensitization: No safety concerns at current, declared use levels; the exposure is below the DST.
+Exposure is below TTC.

+Skin Sensitization: Not a concern for skin sensitization under the declared use levels; exposure is below the DST.